 Since then, there have been numerous animated productions that have been distributed around the world.
 Among the highlights of the new millennium are One Piece, Naruto, Bleach, Fullmetal Alchemist, Inuyasha, Yu-Gi-Oh, Rozen Maiden, Kuroshitsuji, and Death Note, all based on mangas that when they became successful, allowed the development of the animated series.

 Nowadays, any manga that has many followers is very likely to have been adapted into an animated series, as was the case with Hunter x Hunter, Pandora Hearts, Ao no Exorcist, Mirai Nikki, Bakuman, and Shingeki no Kyojin, among many others.

-Just because they’re cartoons, people often think of anime as the same as children’s cartoons.
+Because anime and cartoons are both cartoons, people often think of anime as the same as children’s.
 However, despite its ability to entertain children, anime can also contain adult themes, intellectual themes, mixtures of comedy, drama, action, horror, science fiction, social criticism, and even adult animation (hentai).